zcash-community/zcash-full-node-wallet/README.md

    3.1.
 If you have built Zclassic from source code:

-     Assuming you have already built from source code [Zclassic](https://zclassic.org/) in directory `/home/user/zen/src` (for example - this is the typical build dir. for Zclassic v1.0.9) which contains the command line tools `zcl-cli` and `zcld` you need to take the created JAR files and copy them to directory `/home/user/zen/src` (the same dir. that contains `zcl-cli` and `zcld`).
+     Assuming you have already built from source code [Zclassic](https://zclassic.org/) in directory `/home/user/zclassic/src` (for example - this is the typical build dir. for Zclassic v1.0.9) which contains the command line tools `zcl-cli` and `zcld` you need to take the created JAR files and copy them to directory `/home/user/zen/src` (the same dir. that contains `zcl-cli` and `zcld`).
 Example copy command:
       ```
-      user@ubuntu:~/build-dir/zencash-swing-wallet-ui$ cp -R -v ./build/jars/* /home/user/zen/src
+      user@ubuntu:~/build-dir/zclassic-full-node-wallet$ cp -R -v ./build/jars/* /home/user/zclassic/src
       ```

 4. Running the installed Zclassic GUI wallet

    It may be run from command line or started from another GUI tool (e.g. file manager).
-   Assuming you have already installed [Zclassic](https://zclassic.org/) and the GUI Wallet `ZclassicSwingWallet.jar` in directory `/home/user/zen/src` one way to run it from command line is:
+   Assuming you have already installed [Zclassic](https://zclassic.org/) and the GUI Wallet `ZclassicSwingWallet.jar` in directory `/home/user/zclassic/src` one way to run it from command line is:
    ```
-   user@ubuntu:~/build-dir/zencash-swing-wallet-ui$ java -jar /home/user/zen/src/ZclassicSwingWallet.jar
+   user@ubuntu:~/build-dir/zencash-swing-wallet-ui$ java -jar /home/user/zclassic/src/ZclassicSwingWallet.jar
    ```
    If you are using Ubuntu (or similar ;) Linux you may instead just use the file manager and right-click on the `ZclassicSwingWallet.jar` file and choose the option "Open with OpenJDK 8 Runtime".
    This will start the Zclassic GUI wallet.

-   **Important:** the Zclassic configuration file `~/.zen/zen.conf` needs to be correctly set up for the GUI wallet to work.
-Specifically the RPC user and password need to be set in it like:
+   **Important:** the Zclassic configuration file `~/.zclassic/zclassic.conf` needs to be correctly set up for the GUI wallet to work.
+Specifically the RPC user and password need to be set randomly:
    ```
    rpcuser=username
    rpcpassword=wjQOHVDQFLwztWp1Ehs09q7gdjHAXjd4E